1958-1964: La Défense Takes Shape

 A major economic asset for the Paris and outlying areas, La Défense must promote balanced development of the entire region, especially for new operations classified as being in the national interest.

 As part of the La Défense renewal plan, Nicolas Sarkozy wanted new governance for the business district.
 Indeed, EPAD had been the default administrator for 50 years, and had thus borne the financial burden.
 Creating a new administrative entity made it possible to separate management and development activities on the site.
 EPDG was created by the law of February 27, 2007 to manage, promote and energize the business district.
 50% of its funding is provided by the General Council of the Département of Hauts-de-Seine, with the rest coming from the municipalities of Puteaux and Courbevoie.
 On January 1, 2009, EPGD began fulfilling the duties entrusted to it by the law: management of the business district, and well as maintenance, upkeep and operation of public lands fell under its responsibility.
 EPGD aimed to increase the number of services to enhance quality of life on the site in terms of safety, cleanliness and enjoyment.
 For cultural event organization and site promotion, EPGD pursued a proactive cultural policy with the goal of continuously strengthening the site’s lively and energetic character.
 It developed cultural programs, performances for the general public and shopping events.
-In January 2010, EPGD became Defacto: for more information.
+In January 2010, the EPGD became Defacto, while the EPAD, still in charge of the development of the business district, merged in July 2010 with EPASA, developer of ZAC Seine-Arche in Nanterre, to become EPADESA.